samsquire/ideas2/README.md

 # 73. Personal overlay network

-My phone should be contactable via my desktop and my laptops.
+My phone should be contactable via my desktop and by my laptops.

 Existing: